Sunidhibp/coding-practice-DSA-Java/Theory/Arrays.md

 ### What is an Array?
 An array is a data structure that holds a fixed-size sequence of elements of the same type.
 Elements in an array are stored in contiguous memory locations.

+Advantages
+Code Optimization: It makes the code optimized, we can retrieve or sort the data efficiently.
+Random access: We can get any data located at an index position.
+Disadvantages
+Size Limit: We can store only the fixed size of elements in the array.
+It doesn't grow its size at runtime.
+To solve this problem, collection framework is used in Java which grows automatically.

 ### Operations on Arrays:
 - **Insertion:** Add an element at a specified position.
 - **Deletion:** Remove an element from a specified position.